bimvc/bimvc/wp-content/plugins/wp-cerber/readme.txt

 Do you have a suggestion?
 [Help me improve WP Cerber!](http://wpcerber.com/new-feature-request/)

-There are semi-similar security plugins: Login LockDown, Login Security Solution, BruteProtect, Ajax Login & Register, Lockdown WP Admin, BulletProof Security, SiteGuard WP Plugin, All In One WP Security & Firewall, Brute Force Login Protection
+There are semi-similar security plugins you can check out: Login LockDown, Login Security Solution, BruteProtect, Ajax Login & Register, Lockdown WP Admin, BulletProof Security, SiteGuard WP Plugin, All In One WP Security & Firewall, Brute Force Login Protection